Under the Radar

 My work now sits within a clear structure.

-Radical Conformity explores the philosophy – seeing power clearly and choosing your response deliberately (explore).
+Radical Conformity – explores the philosophy: making sense of a changing world and choosing your response deliberately (explore).

-For a small number of people each year, there is private work – direct engagement around pivotal decisions.
+For a small number of people each year, there is private work: direct engagement around pivotal decisions, for those who need to move fast.

 Both are accurate.

-I live in the Cotswolds with my partner, walk the mountains of Wales, and think deeply about macroeconomics, Daoism, quantum physics, and complex human systems.
-I work with talented people because I am compelled to – not from need, but from a refusal to watch clarity remain unused when it could change everything.
+I work with talented people because I am compelled to, not from need, but from a refusal to watch clarity remain unused when it could change everything.